Aaron Cook (taekwondo): Moldovan citizenship

 After 12 months of further discussion between Cook, British Taekwondo and the BOA, after an approach by Moldovan billionaire Igor Iuzefovici, who is also president of Moldova's taekwondo federation, sponsored by Iuzefovici, Cook gained Moldovan citizenship and a passport.
 He announced in April 2015 his intention to represent Moldova specifically at the 2016 Summer Olympics in Rio de Janeiro.
 In April 2015 the British Olympic Association agreed to Cook's request to switch nations.
 Cook won a bronze medal for Moldova at the 2015 World Taekwondo Championships in Russia in May 2015 where he was beaten by Damon Sansum.

 2016 Summer Olympics

 Representing Moldova, Cook was eliminated in the last sixteen by Liu Wei-ting of Chinese Taipei with a score of 14–2.

 2018

-Competing for Moldova at the 24th Zagreb Open in Croatia, Cook won Gold after beating Luka Horvat 24–7 in the Male -80kg Final.
-This result was closely followed by a dominant display at the 14th French Open in Paris in which Cook once again claimed Gold in the -80kg male final by beating Maxime Potvin of Canada 19–15.
+Competing for Moldova at the 24th Zagreb Open in Croatia, Cook won Gold after beating Luka Horvat 24–7 in the Male -80 kg Final.
+This result was closely followed by a dominant display at the 14th French Open in Paris in which Cook once again claimed Gold in the -80 kg male final by beating Maxime Potvin of Canada 19–15.